NERVEUML/audiotagger/README.md

 Notes
 -----

-Takes about an hour to copy 5 manned camera sd cards to SSDs.
+Takes about an hour to copy five manned camera sd cards to SSDs.
 That's 340 .MOV files, average of 1GB each.
 Six minutes to tag that video.
+Twelve seconds to organize that video.

 ```
 cd /mnt/data1/testing